-The Altai argali, the largest wild sheep species, is one of the most majestic species worldwide.
-Recognized for their massive, spiraling horns that can grow up to six feet long and alone may weigh 59 lbs (27 kg), the argali sheep is considered by people in Altai to be a sacred symbol and national treasure.
+The Altai argali, the largest species of wild sheep, ranks among the most majestic specimens of wildlife worldwide.
+Recognized for their impressive, spiraling horns that can grow up to six feet long and alone weigh up to 59 lbs (27 kg), the argali is considered by many of Greater Altai’s peoples to be a sacred symbol and national treasure.

 The name “argali” translates to “wild sheep” in the Mongolian language.
 The Altai argali is one of nine subspecies of Ovis ammon, all of which are classified as near threatened and decreasing in population on the Red List of Threatened Species maintained by the International Union for the Conservation of Nature (IUCN).

-Argali migrate freely across the boundary mountain ranges of Mongolia, Kazakhstan, China, and Russia.
-The majority of the population lives mostly in western Mongolia.
-As a high mountain species, argali prefer elevations between 980-19,030 feet, at the upper elevations for plants.
+As a high mountain species, these sheep live in elevations from 980 to 19,030 ft., at the upper reaches of vegetation.
 The argali is well adapted to living in harsh conditions with low temperatures and scarce food supplies.

 Why are argali important?

 Like the snow leopard, another inhabitant of Central Asian mountains, the argali is an important indicator of the overall biodiversity and ecosystem health in the Altai-Sayan Ecoregion.
 Effective protection of argali helps to preserve other species in the region.

 In Russia and Mongolia, habitat loss due to climate change, competition with domestic livestock, infrastructure development, as well as poaching and over-hunting, are the gravest threats facing argali.
 The sheep are attractive to trophy hunters and poachers seeking to sell derivatives in the Asian medicinals market.
 Licensed argali hunting in Mongolia is managed by the government, but the permitting process is poorly regulated and corrupt.